 Western blotting is a popular technique in cell and molecular biology.
 Western blotting is used to detect the presence of a specific protein extracted from either cells or tissue.

 For many years researchers have been using darkrooms and exposing their blots to film to detect the chemiluminescent signal.
-With the introduction of digital imaging systems and within the last decade there have been many advancements in CCD technology providing increased speed, sensitivity and quantitative data when detecting chemiluminescence.
+With the introduction of digital imaging and Western blot imaging systems and within the last decade there have been many advancements in CCD technology providing increased speed, sensitivity and quantitative data when detecting chemiluminescence.
 With these advancements in technology this has enabled other applications such as fluorescence western blotting to be widely used.

 Western blot work flow

 The western blotting technique involves the following steps: sample preparation, gel electrophoresis, membrane transfer, blocking, primary and secondary antibody, detection and analysis.
 The choice of membrane is very important to ensure that you have a membrane that delivers on signal without producing a high background.

 When deciding on which membrane to use you need to take into consideration the membrane type, pore size and membrane format.
 Polyvinylidene chloride (PVDF) has the largest protein binding capacity (170 to 200mg/cm2) compared to nitrocellulose (80-100 mg/cm2) and is therefore recommended for detecting lowly expressed proteins but you can get a higher background with this membrane.